stevej/rustled/README.md

 `tree.rs` - A purely functional binary search tree.
 Currently lacks delete.

-`red_black_tree.rs` - A purely functional red-black tree.
+`red_black_tree.rs` - A purely functional left-leaning red-black tree.

 `ctpop.rs` - A Rust implementation of the population count (native CTPOP instruction)

 `fnv1a.rs` - A Rust implementation of the FNV 1a hashing algorithm.

-`lzc.rs` - Rust implementation of leading zero count.
+`lzc.rs` - A Rust implementation of leading zero count.

+`list_zipper.rs` - An implementation of Huet Zippers for managed Lists.